acisops/acis_anomaly_pages/source/hi_lo_anomaly.rst

   :ref:`hi_lo_impacts`).
 This can be done from the realtime SW pages.

 * Process the dump data and get access to the CXC products to verify that this anomaly looks identical or similar to previous occurrences.
+In particular, if the anomaly did occur, the dump data will reveal that for the affected FEPs the sum of the ``initialOverclock`` and ``deltaOverclock`` values will be consistent with zero for the first three output nodes and will be close to a value of 4095 for the last output node.

 * Convene a telecon with the ACIS engineering team at the next reasonable moment to review the data and diagnosis.